typst/typst/tests/typ/code/ops-invalid.typ

 {not ()}

 ---
-// Error: 2-18 cannot apply '<=' to relative length and relative {30% + 1pt <= 40%}
+// Error: 2-18 cannot apply '<=' to relative length and ratio {30% + 1pt <= 40%}

 ---